 Supination and pronation are parts of a stride.
-Supination occurs when weight is placed on the outside of the foot while walking or running.
-When the opposite happens, and a person shifts their weight from the heel to the forefoot, it is termed pronation.
+Supination occurs when a person places weight on the outside of the foot while walking or running.
+Pronation is when a person shifts their weight from the heel to the forefoot.

 Excessive supination (underpronation) and excessive pronation (overpronation) can cause problems with the body’s alignment and lead to pain in the feet, knees, hips, and back.

 Read on to discover treatments and preventive techniques for people who supinate excessively.

 - Too much supination can cause problems, such as pain and soreness.

 - Most people with excessive supination have structural issues in their feet.

 - Ways to treat or prevent excessive supination include wearing proper shoes.

 People who pronate excessively roll their foot inward, causing the outer part of the heel to make contact with the ground and the feet to flatten too much.

 Those who supinate do not roll their foot inward enough.
 This puts a strain on the ankle and can cause the ankle to roll outward, which leads to injury.